 How to Find a CPFA

 Just like when searching for any professional, you need to conduct proper research and determine what you want out of the relationship.
 For example, you wouldn’t just go to any doctor if you were having foot pain.
 You would want to see a reputable podiatrist.
 You may reach out to your friends and family for referrals and maybe even speak to a few doctors before making an appointment if their time allows.

 Choosing the right financial advisor is just as important.
 Before you begin searching for a financial advisor, you should determine what areas of your finances you may need to most help with.
 Then, you can start looking for CPFAs who have the expertise and knowledge to match your financial needs.

 When searching for the right financial advisor it’s important to know that the person you choose to work with has the skills to help you.
 You want to ensure that they have the experience and expertise to help you address your financial matters.
 Knowing that they’re working for you and not some firm’s profit margin helps, too.

-- If you’re unsure of your needs going into retirement, you may want to consulat a financial advisor.
+- If you’re unsure of your needs going into retirement, you may want to consult a financial advisor.
 Finding a retirement advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/filadendron, ©iStock.com/fizkes, ©iStock.com/katleho Seisa